 Trader paid in Bitcoin to be released from kidnapping23.
-October 2020
+Oktober 2020

 The crime has shocked authorities in two countries and has an international investigation to determine the fate of the money.

 A trader has been kidnapped in the last few days and his family has been threatened with international connections.
 To be released, the trader paid in Bitcoin to be released from captivity where he was held.

 The situation was tense during the kidnapping, which lasted at least five days.
 Police investigations are still being conducted into the crime and several authorities are participating.

 The case, which took place in Argentina, shows how common the adoption of Bitcoin is in the country.
 In order to be released, the criminals asked the family members for the sum of $35,000.

 The merchant had been kidnapped on October 13.